matrix-profile-foundation/matrix-profile-foundation.github.io/README.md

 # mpf-org

 The src branch contains all of the source code to generate the website while the gh-pages branch contains the live website.
+This website uses nikola.
+Review their [documentation](https://getnikola.com/handbook.html) to get started.

 Setup
 -----